Users of curl

 A few really high-demand sites are using PHP and are using libcurl in the backend.
 Facebook and Yahoo are two such sites.

 Nothing forces users to tell us they use curl or libcurl in their services or in the products.
 We usually only find out they do by accident, by reading about dialogues, documentation and license agreements.
 Of course some companies also just flat out tell us.

-We used to collect names of companies and products on our web site of users that use the project's products "in commercial environments".
+We used to collect names of companies and products on our website of users that use the project's products "in commercial environments".
 We did this mostly just to show-off to other big brands that if these other guys can build products that depend on us, maybe you can, too?

 The list of companies contains hundreds of names, but extracting some of the larger or more well-known brands, here's a pretty good list that, of course, is only a small selection:

-Adobe, Altera, AOL, Apple, AT&T, BBC, Blackberry, BMW, Bosch, Broadcom, Chevrolet, Cisco, Comcast, Facebook, Google, Hitachi, Honeywell, HP, Huawei, HTC, IBM, Intel, LG, Mazda, Mercedes-Benz, Motorola, Netflix, Nintendo, Oracle, Panasonic, Philips, Pioneer, RBS, Samsung, SanDisk, SAP, SAS Institute, SEB, Sharp, Siemens, Sony, Spotify, Sun, Swisscom, Tomtom, Toshiba, VMware, Xilinx, Yahoo, Yamaha
+Adobe, Altera, AOL, Apple, AT&T, BBC, Blackberry, BMW, Bosch, Broadcom, Chevrolet, Cisco, Comcast, Facebook, Google, Hitachi, Honeywell, HP, Huawei, HTC, IBM, Intel, LG, Mazda, Mercedes-Benz, Microsoft, Motorola, NASA, Netflix, Nintendo, Oracle, Panasonic, Philips, Pioneer, RBS, Samsung, SanDisk, SAP, SAS Institute, SEB, Sharp, Siemens, Sony, Spotify, Sun, Swisscom, Tomtom, Toshiba, VMware, Xilinx, Yahoo, Yamaha

 The Google Youtube app, the Google Photos app, Spotify, Instagram, Skype (on Android), bundled with iOS, Grand Theft Auto V, Fortnite.